Postpartum Survival Kit

 Postpartum Survival Kit Ingredients

 (not pictured) 6 Adult Diapers – For labor and immediate postpartum.
 It’s so much easier to use these than try to use a pad in underwear when your bleeding is heavy.
+If you decide to make/use padsicles, you’ll want to put each in side an adult diaper to contain leaks.

 1 Package of Overnight/Heavy Flow Pads – After using the adult diapers I started wearing these.
 They are huge, but perfect for the heavy flow you still have 1-2 days postpartum.